wp-plugins/juicer/readme.txt

 3. The Juicer Feed Edit with all the functionality you are able to use.

 == Changelog ==

+= 1.4 =
+* Making sure shortcode returns at proper place in page.

 = 1.3.1 =
 * Bug fix